GULFGATE SHOPPING CITY

 PALMS CENTER encompassed a modest 268,000 leasable square feet and had a dry-goods-only J.C.
 Penney as its anchor.
 On the other hand, GULFGATE spanned a whopping 802,800 leasable square feet and contained full-line Joske's and Sakowitz department stores.

-The gargantuan GULFGATE complex was built on a 70-acre parcel, located 5 miles southeast of downtown Houston.
-The site was adjacent to the Gulf Freeway, which was Greater Houston's first expressway.
+The gargantuan GULFGATE was built on a 70-acre parcel, located 5 miles southeast of downtown Houston.
+The site was adjacent to the Gulf Freeway; Greater Houston's first motor expressway.
 Its first segment opened to traffic in September 1948.

-Initially open-air, the 20 million dollar GULFGATE was designed by Seattle's John Graham, Junior and Houston's Irving R. Klein.
-The shopping hub was developed by Boston-based Theodore W. Berenson & Associates.
+There were initially sixty-two stores.
+A 3-level (208,000 square foot), San Antonio-based Joske's opened during the September 20, 1956 grand opening.
 Junior anchors were a 3-level (69,400 square foot) J.J.
 Newberry 5 & 10, 2-level W.T Grant variety store and single-level Weingarten's supermarket.
-Inline stores included Flagg Brothers Shoes, Chandler's Shoes, Baker's Shoes, Lerner Shops, Gordon's Jewelers and a Merle Norman Cosmetic Studio.
-Houston-based Sakowitz Brothers' 3-level (92,500 square foot) store opened for business on October 21, 1956.
+Charter inline stores included Flagg Brothers Shoes, Chandler's Shoes, Baker's Shoes, Lerner Shops, Gordon's Jewelers and a Merle Norman Cosmetic Studio.
+Houston-based Sakowitz Brothers' dedicated their 3-level (92,500 square foot) store on October 21, 1956.

 By the mid-1960s, ALMEDA MALL {6.2 miles southeast, in Houston} was under construction.
 To remain competitive with its up-and-coming competitor, GULFGATE was enclosed and climate-controlled and renamed GULFGATE MALL.
-In 1970, a section of the Interstate 610 / South Loop expressway was completed.
+In 1970, a section of the Interstate 610-South Loop expressway was completed.
 It passed beneath the pedestrian bridge and provided additional access to the shopping center.

 GULFGATE was now facing increased commercial competition.
 BAYBROOK MALL {13.5 miles southeast, in Houston} opened in July 1978.
 PASADENA TOWN SQUARE {5.6 miles east, in Pasadena} welcomed first shoppers in August 1982.
 By the late 1980s, GULFGATE was in decline.
 Sakowitz had shuttered their store in November 1985.
 The store space was never retenanted.
-Joske's was converted to a Dillard's Clearance Center in July 1987 and closed for good in 1997.
+Joske's was converted to a Dillard's Clearance Center in July 1987 and closed for good in January 1997.

 Sources: